Updated December 21, 20212 min read

-Facts: You're in the fortunate minority!
+Fact: You're in the fortunate minority!
 Only 47% of employers offer disability insurance.
 But, you might not be as covered as you think you are.
 A few things to keep in mind:

 Generally, long-term disability insurance through work is paid with before-tax dollars.
 This means benefits are taxable, which effectively lowers the payout to you when you're disabled.

 Long-term disability insurance through work generally has more limited coverage than a policy you buy on your own.
 Some policies may stop payments completely if you're capable of returning to some form of work.
-They also generally limit the benefit period, sometimes to as little as 2 years.
+They also generally limit the benefit period, sometimes to as little as two years.

 If you change jobs, you can't take your long-term disability insurance with you.
 And if your new employer does not offer disability insurance, you'll need to purchase it on your own.
 This can be difficult to do as you get older.

 Purchasing an individual long-term disability policy will provide you tax-free benefits with features that match your needs.
 And you keep it for as long as you need it.
 Supplementing what you already get from work could be a smart move.